 \subsubsection{Meta-Analytic-Predictive Priors}

-For comparison to a method of Bayesian Dynamic Borrowing, we use the \textit{RBesT} \textit{R} package \citep{weberRBesTBayesianEvidence2021} based on \citet{schmidliRobustMetaanalyticpredictivePriors2014}.
-As described by \citet{schmidliRobustMetaanalyticpredictivePriors2014} but modified for consistency with the above notation, $\theta_{s} = \Psi^{0}_{s,n,BDB}(P)$ is the mean outcome of controls in experiment $S \in \{0,s\}$.
-The prior distribution of $\theta_{s}$ is assumed to be Normal$(\mu, \tau^2)$. $\tau$ is an estimate of the between-study heterogeneity that determines how much external control information is borrowed.
-For a continuous outcome, \citet{weberRBesTBayesianEvidence2021} recommend a Half-Normal$(0, \frac{\sigma}{2})$ prior distribution for $\tau$, where $\sigma$ is the standard deviation of the outcome estimated from external studies.
-Because the choice of the prior distribution of $\tau$ can impact results, \citet{schmidliRobustMetaanalyticpredictivePriors2014} recommend conducting sensitivity analyses with different parameterizations of this distribution.
-A sampling distribution of $\theta_{s}$ is generated using a Markov Chain Monte Carlo algorithm and approximated with a mixture of conjugate prior distributions \citep{schmidliRobustMetaanalyticpredictivePriors2014}.
-To protect against non-exchangeability between external and trial controls, \textit{RBesT} also provides a function to add a unit information prior component to this mixture \citep{schmidliRobustMetaanalyticpredictivePriors2014, weberRBesTBayesianEvidence2021}.
-The weight of that vague prior must be specified by the researchers based on their beliefs regarding how likely the available control groups are to be exchangeable \citep{schmidliRobustMetaanalyticpredictivePriors2014}, with a suggested weight of 0.2 \citep{weberRBesTBayesianEvidence2021}.
-The control target parameter is estimated as the mean of the posterior distribution $E(\theta_s | O^{n})$.
+For comparison to a method of Bayesian Dynamic Borrowing, we use the \textit{RBesT} \textit{R} package \citep{weberRBesTBayesianEvidence2021} based on \citep{schmidliRobustMetaanalyticpredictivePriors2014}.
+As described by Schmidli et al. \citep{schmidliRobustMetaanalyticpredictivePriors2014} but modified to avoid notational conflict with this manuscript, $\theta_{\star}$ is the mean outcome of controls in the RCT, and $\theta_s$ is the mean outcome for controls in external dataset $s$.
+It is then assumed that these parameters come from the same prior distribution, which is Normal$(\mu, \tau^2)$. $\tau$ describes the heterogeneity in $\theta$ across datasets.
+For a continuous outcome, Weber et al. recommend a Half-Normal$(0, \frac{\sigma}{2})$ prior distribution for $\tau$, where $\sigma$ is the standard deviation of the outcome estimated from external studies \citep{weberRBesTBayesianEvidence2021}.
+Because the choice of the prior distribution of $\tau$ can impact results, Schmidli et al. recommend sensitivity analyses with different parameterizations of this distribution \citep{schmidliRobustMetaanalyticpredictivePriors2014}.
+As described in Section 5, the researcher may specify the weight of a vague prior component to the estimated distribution of $\theta$.
+Weber et al. (2021) suggest a weight of 0.2 \citep{weberRBesTBayesianEvidence2021}, which is used in the simulations below.

+Using this meta-analytic-predictive prior based on the external data, the final control target parameter is estimated as the mean of the posterior distribution $E(\theta | O^{n})$.
 The posterior distribution of the treatment target parameter is estimated as a mixture of conjugate distributions based on a weakly informative unit-information prior \citep{weberRBesTBayesianEvidence2021}.